hzhu/sol-swap/README.md

 [x] add spinner to swapping and fetching button
-[x] fix broken keyboard navigation styling on comboboxes [x] refactor selected sell token + selected symbol to reducer [ ] general refactor to clean up reducer state
+[x] fix broken keyboard navigation styling on comboboxes [x] refactor selected sell token + selected symbol to reducer [x] general refactor to clean up reducer state
+[ ] move reducer into its own file
 [ ] clicking trade direction should only make a single fetch to /quote [ ] disabled swap button when user types an amount for a token they do not own [ ] max button populates the sell input